knpuniversity/symfony4/sfcasts/uploads/file-streaming.md

 At the bottom, return this.

-Here's the idea: we can't just start streaming the response or echo'ing content right now inside the controller: Symfony's just not ready for that yet - it has more work to do, more headers to set, etc. That's why we *normally* create a Response object and *later*, when it's ready, Symfony echo's its content for us.
+Here's the idea: we can't just start streaming the response or echo'ing content right now inside the controller: Symfony's just not ready for that yet, it has more work to do, more headers to set, etc. That's why we *normally* create a Response object and *later*, when it's ready, Symfony echo's the response's content for us.

-With a `StreamedResponse`, when Symfony is ready to finally send the data, it will execute our callback and we can do *whatever* we want.
+With a `StreamedResponse`, when Symfony is ready to finally send the data, it executes our callback and then we can do *whatever* we want.
 Heck, we can `echo 'foo'` and that's what the user would see.

-Add a `use` statement to the callback and bring the `$reference` and `$uploaderHelper` variables into the callback's scope so we can use them.
+Add a `use` statement and bring `$reference` and `$uploaderHelper` into the callback's scope so we can use them.
 To send a file stream to the user, it looks a little strange.
 Start with `$outputStream` set to `fopen('php://output')` and `wb`.

 We *usually* use `fopen` to write to a file.
-In this case, the special `php://output` allows us to write to the "output" stream - a fancy way of saying that we're basically echo'ing anything that we "write" to this stream.
+But this special `php://output` allows us to write to the "output" stream - a fancy way of saying that anything we write to this stream will just get "echo'ed" out.
 Next, set `$fileStream` to `$uploaderHelper->readStream()` and pass this the path to the file - something like `article_reference/symfony-best-practices-blah-blah.pdf`.

-Oh, except, we don't have an easy way to do that yet.
-In our `Article` entity, we added a nice `getImagePath()` method that read the constant from `UploaderHelper` and then added the filename.
+Oh, except, we don't have an easy way to do that yet!
+In our `Article` entity, we added a nice `getImagePath()` method that read the constant from `UploaderHelper` and added the filename.
 I like that.

 Let's copy that and go do the exact same thing in `ArticleReference`.
 At the bottom, paste and rename this to `getFilePath()`.
-Let's add a return type too - I probably should have done that in `Article` too.
-Then, re-type the `r` on `UploaderHelper` to get the use statement, change the constant to `ARTICLE_REFERENCE` and update the method call to `getFilename()`.
+Let's add a return type too - I probably should have done that in `Article`.
+Then, re-type the `r` on `UploaderHelper` to get the `use` statement, change the constant to `ARTICLE_REFERENCE` and update the method call to `getFilename()`.

 Great!
 Back in the controller, pass `$reference->getFilePath()` and then `false` for the `$isPublic` argument.

-*Finally*, how that we have the "write" stream and a "read" stream, we can use a function called `stream_copy_to_stream()` to... do exactly that!
+*Finally*, now that we have a "write" stream and a "read" stream, we can use a function called `stream_copy_to_stream()` to... do exactly that!
 Copy `$fileStream` to `$outputStream`.